splunk/public-o11y-docs/gdi/monitors-databases/redis.rst

 **Notes**:

 1. The Redis monitor uses the ``KEYS`` command to match patterns.
-   Because this command isn’t optimized, you need to keep your match patterns small.
+   Because this command isn't optimized, you need to keep your match patterns small.
 Otherwise, the command can block other commands from executing.
 2. To avoid duplicate reporting, choose a single node in which to